 Dr Simon Faulkner

-Simon has supervised four PhDs to completion and welcomes research students in the areas of mid-twentieth century British art, relationships between visual culture, race, and nationhood, visual images and cultural memory, the visual representation of the Israeli-Palestinian conflict, and relationships between contemporary art, visual activism, and conflict.
+Simon has supervised four PhDs and two MAs by research to completion and welcomes research students in the areas of mid-twentieth century British art, the visual representation of the Israeli-Palestinian conflict, and relationships between visual production (art, photography, visual activism) and conflict.

-Recent conference papers, research papers, and panel presentations:
+Recent conference papers, research papers, and panel presentations include:

 (with Farida Vis) 'Towards developing a theoretical and methodological model for studying images on social media', International Communication Association Conference, London, June 2013